-Modules providing forward compatibility across some Python 2.x versions
+Modules providing forward compatibility across Python versions

 Forward compatibility for Python packages, allowing future constructs to be borrowed before they’re available in the standard library.